paretogroup/sql-style-guide/README.md

 INNER JOIN stg_mysql_helpscout__helpscout_beacons_v2 b ON c.com_id = b.com_id
 ```

-### Include the table WHEN there is a JOIN, but omit it otherwise
+### Include the table when there is a JOIN, but omit it otherwise

 When there are no JOIN involved, there's no ambiguity around which table the columns came FROM so you can leave the table name out: